Project Length Custom Length

 A type of Jasper that is characterised by poppy like red and yellow dots.
 It is found in North America in an area of California known as Morgan Hill.
 Read more in our Gemstones & Minerals Glossary

-Beading Glossary Gemstone Poppy Jasper
+Bead Glossary Gemstones Poppy Jasper

 POST